An empirical Bayes Approach to stochastic blockmodels and graphons: shrinkage estimation and model selection: An Empirical Bayes Method

 is the shrinkage factor that measures the amount of information borrowed across blocks.
 When the variance among $\theta_{ab}$ across the blocks is high, $\alpha_d$ and $\beta_d$ will be estimated to be small.
 Thus, $\eta_{ab}$ will be close to 0 so that the estimate $\hat{\theta}_{ab}^\text{EB}$ will be close to $\hat{\theta}_{ab}^{\text{MLE}}$.
 When the variance among $\theta_{ab}$ is low, our estimates of $\alpha_d$ and $\beta_d$ will be large, the shrinkage factor approaches 1, and eventually $\hat{\theta}_{ab}^\text{EB}$ will become identical across all blocks.
 In this case, we are essentially pooling data in all blocks to estimate $\theta_{ab}$.
 Generally speaking, the shrinkage factor $\eta_{ab}$ is determined by the data through the estimation of the hyperparameters $(\alpha_d,\beta_d)$, and it leads to a good compromise between the above two extreme cases.

-Given the partition ${Z}$ from a community detection algorithm, we maximize the marginal likelihood of the observed adjacency matrix $\bfX$ to estimate the hyper-parameters $(\alpha_d, \beta_d)$ for $d=0,1$.
+Given the partition ${Z}$ from a graph clustering algorithm, we maximize the marginal likelihood of the observed adjacency matrix $\bfX$ to estimate the hyper-parameters $(\alpha_d, \beta_d)$ for $d=0,1$.
 Let $\bfX_{ab}$ denote the adjacency submatrix for nodes in the block $(a,b)$ defined by the partition ${Z}$.
 Integrating over ${\Theta}$, the marginal log-likelihood function for the diagonal blocks is

 where $\text{Beta}(x, y) = \int_{0}^1 t^{x-1}(1-t)^{y-1}dt$ is the beta function.
 Similarly, the marginal log-likelihood function for the off-diagonal blocks is

 We find the maximum likelihood estimates of the hyper parameters, i.e.